Frequently Asked Questions

 Will I have to wear a face mask when out in public?

-At this time the use of masks is required indoors and outdoors.
+At this time the use of masks is required indoors (in public spaces, including offices and schools) and outdoors.
+The penalty for not wearing a mask is 300 Euros.

 Will sites such as museums, historic sites, churches, and more be open?